The Chair has the responsibility of convening and conducting the meetings, approving the agenda and minutes before they are published.

 Public Information Liaison

 A Public Information Officer is responsible for ensuring that information about the A.A. message and programme of recovery is conveyed to outside organisations to the best possible advantage.
-The provision of a panel of members to comply with requests for speakers is an important part of this activity.
+The provision of a panel of members to comply with requests for speakers is an important part of this role.

 The purpose of an HLO is to carry the message to the still suffering alcoholic through cooperation with professional healthcare workers.
 The HLO establishes contact and maintains communication with healthcare professionals and reports back to intergroup and/or region.
 Full details for this position click the link below: